Benny121221/AssettoCorsaTelemetry/README.md

 Since the graphs are broken, I suggest you plot the CSVs in Excel or another graphing tool.
 If I may shamelessly plug my own graphing program, it is available here: https://github.com/Benny121221/WPlot.
 If you want a C# plotting library, I contribute to this one: https://github.com/swharden/ScottPlot.
 Or use one of your preference, whatever floats your boat.

+Currently I am working on figuring out how the `AcSdk.dll` works.
+Check on my progress at `../decompiled/`

 ## Strange Quirks
 - The column for gears assigns reverse to 0, neutral to 1, first gear to 2, etc.
 - Velocity is a 3-D vector, but it is recorded in the form `<x>:<y>:<z>`, which means if you open it in Excel, velocity is a time